-Statement by Crisis Text Line on Anthony Bourdain and Kate Spade
+Statement on Anthony Bourdain and Kate Spade

 We offer our condolences to the family, friends, and loved ones of Anthony Bourdain and Kate Spade, as well as to the countless people impacted by their work.